Ilya-ekb/Calculator/README.md

 ## Notes

-- The code uses the MVC (Model-View-Presenter) design pattern to separate application logic into models, views, and presenters.
+- The code uses the MVP (Model-View-Presenter) design pattern to separate application logic into models, views, and presenters.
 - The project utilizes the Newtonsoft.Json library for data serialization.
 - Each view must implement the `ICalculatorView` interface to be compatible with the presenter.